Published at 2021, July 12th

 4 – Organize Your Fruit and Vegetable Basket

 Storing your fruits and vegetables in the right order in the fruit basket so that the largest fruits do not crush the most fragile ones is also an important way of reducing food waste.
-We should place the heaviest products such as citrus fruits or melons at the bottom of the basket – and the lightest fruits on top.
+Place the heaviest products such as citrus fruits or melons at the bottom of the basket and the lightest fruits on top.

-5 – Avoiding Some Fruit Mixes as a Way to Reduce Food Waste
+5 – Avoiding Some Fruit Mixes Is A Simple Way to Reduce Food Waste

 This has nothing to do with the quality of the food, but with the fact that some fruits emit large quantities of ethylene – an odorless and colorless gas that continuously ripens some fruits.
 These are the so-called “climate” fruits, and it is better to avoid mixing them.